ThomasParkinson-Temple/ThomasParkinson-Temple/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I’m a a current grad student at Temple University interested in Geography, Urban Studies, and GIS.

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Clerk Typist 2 for the Commonwealth of Pennsylvania
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** GIS, geography, Urban Planning